 God Sees All

-The prophets, apostles, Jesus himself assured us that there is a terrible day coming for our planet.
+For those of us who do believe, the prophets, apostles, Jesus himself assured us that there is a terrible day coming for our planet.

 The Storm Is Approaching